kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 ---------------------------------

 The process of working with customers is ongoing: carts turn into orders, potential opportunities either fizzle or turn into successful deals, and so on.
-OroCRM reflects these and other processes by changing record properties and sometimes creating new relations.
+OroCommerce reflects these and other processes by changing record properties and sometimes creating new relations.
 (For example, when a new lead appears and then turns successful, it gets bound to some contact, some opportunity, and some customer).